Vaccine restrictions vanish in pockets of the U.S., offering a glimpse of the future

 With immediate demand mostly met, Zink said, the state is doing more targeted outreach — going to schools, for example, and offering shots to teachers where they work, rather than expecting them to show up at other sites.
 The time state health officials used to spend thinking about matching vaccine demand to supply is now devoted to building vaccine confidence, she said.

-A recent survey, the results of which will soon be published on the state’s website, found that younger men, especially Republican men, were less interested in being vaccinated than other groups, Zink said.
+A recent survey, the results of which will soon be published on the state’s website, found younger men, especially Republican men, were less interested in being vaccinated than other groups, Zink said.
 The state’s large Russian Orthodox community, she said, also “tends to have very low interest in vaccines.”

 She blamed the politicization of the pandemic, as well as the effects of misinformation spreading through online communities.
 The state’s response, Zink said, is to promote accurate information in “community call after community call after community call,” seeking audiences everywhere from PTA meetings to Rotary Club gatherings.